 This report includes "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 All statements other than statements of historical facts included or incorporated by reference in this report, including, without limitation, statements regarding the Partnership's (as defined below in the Notes to Consolidated Financial Statements) future financial position, business strategy, budgets, projected revenues, projected costs and plans, and objectives of management for future operations, are forward-looking statements.
-Such forward-looking statements are based on the Partnership's examination of historical operating trends, the information that was used to prepare the Partnership's estimate of proved reserves as of December 31, 2021, and other data in its possession or available from third parties.
-In addition, forward-looking statements generally can be identified by the use of forward-looking terminology such as "may," "will," "could," "expect," "intend," "project," "estimate," "anticipate," "plan," "believe," "continue," "seek," "guidance," "might," "outlook," "possibly," "potential," "prospect," "should," "would," or similar terminology, but the absence of these words does not mean that a statement is not forward looking.
+Such forward-looking statements are based on the Partnership's examination of historical operating trends, the information that was used to prepare the Partnership's estimate of proved reserves as of December 31, 2022, and other data in its possession or available from third parties.
+In addition, forward-looking statements generally can be identified by the use of forward-looking terminology such as "may," "will," "could," "expect," "intend," "project," "prospect," "estimate," "anticipate," "plan," "believe," "continue," "seek," "guidance," "goal," "might," "outlook," "possibly," "potential," "should," "would," or similar terminology, but the absence of these words does not mean that a statement is not forward looking.
 Although the Partnership believes that the expectations reflected in such forward-looking statements are reasonable under the circumstances, it can give no assurance that such expectations will prove to have been correct.
 Important factors that could cause actual results to differ materially from the Partnership's expectations include, but are not limited to, the Partnership's assumptions about:

-- the scope, duration, and reoccurrence of any epidemics or pandemics (including specifically the coronavirus disease 2019 (COVID-19) pandemic and any related variants) and the actions taken by third parties, including, but not limited to, governmental authorities, customers, contractors, and suppliers, in response to such epidemics or pandemics; - the mandate, availability, and effectiveness of vaccine programs and therapeutics related to the treatment of COVID-19; - the market prices of oil, natural gas, natural gas liquids (NGLs), and other products or services; - · the supply and demand for oil, natural gas, NGLs, and other products or services; - pipeline and gathering system capacity and availability; - production and reserve levels; - drilling risks; - economic and competitive conditions, including market and macro-economic disruptions resulting from the Russian war in Ukraine; - the availability of capital resources; - · capital expenditures and other contractual obligations; - · weather conditions; - · inflation rates; - the availability of goods and services; - the impact of political pressure and the influence of environmental groups and other stakeholders on decisions and policies related to the industries in which the Partnership operates; - · legislative, regulatory, or policy changes, including environmental regulation and initiatives addressing the impact of global climate change; - terrorism or cyberattacks; - · the capital markets and related risks, such as general credit, liquidity, market, and interest-rate risks; and - other factors disclosed under Item 2 "Properties Estimated Proved Reserves and Future Net Cash Flows," Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations," and elsewhere in the Partnership's most recently filed Annual Report on Form 10-K and other filings that it makes with the Securities and Exchange Commission.
+- changes in local, regional, national, and international economic conditions, including as a result of any epidemics or pandemics, such as the coronavirus disease (COVID-19) pandemic and any related variants; - the market prices of oil, natural gas, natural gas liquids (NGLs), and other products or services; - the supply and demand for oil, natural gas, NGLs, and other products or services; - · pipeline and gathering system capacity and availability; - production and reserve levels; - · drilling risks; - economic and competitive conditions, including market and macro-economic disruptions resulting from actions taken by foreign oil and gas producing nations, including the Organization of the Petroleum Exporting Countries (OPEC) and non-OPEC members that participate in OPEC initiatives (OPEC+); - the availability of capital resources; - · capital expenditures and other contractual obligations; - · weather conditions; - · inflation rates; - the availability of goods and services; - the impact of political pressure and the influence of environmental groups and other stakeholders on decisions and policies related to the industries in which the Partnership operates; - · legislative, regulatory, or policy changes, including environmental regulation and initiatives addressing the impact of global climate change; - · terrorism or cyberattacks; - the capital markets and related risks, such as general credit, liquidity, market, and interest-rate risks; and - other factors disclosed under Item 2 "Properties Estimated Proved Reserves and Future Net Cash Flows," Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations," and elsewhere in the Partnership's most recently filed Annual Report on Form 10-K and other filings that it makes with the Securities and Exchange Commission.